Under the PRC legal system, advertising on medicines is subject to the following regulations:

 There is no direct relationship between procedures before or measures taken by the self-regulatory authority and the procedures before or measures taken by courts.
 The former is not a prerequisite for the latter.
-Specifically, regarding the RDPAC Code, we are not aware of any case where a court had considered a decision under the RDPAC Code as basis for the court’s decisions.
+Specifically, regarding the RDPAC Code, there has yet to be any case where a court had considered a decision under the RDPAC Code as basis for the court’s decisions.

-From 2017 to now, we have observed a trend of increasing number of cases being investigated and penalised by the law enforcement authorities.
+From 2017 to now, an increasing number of cases have been investigated and penalised by the law enforcement authorities.
 This might be relevant to the 2018 government restructuring discussed.
-We anticipate that cases related to pharmaceutical advertising might increase after the Administrative Measures for Review of Drug Advertisements have come into effect and before the advertisers become familiar with the new rules because they impose new requirements on advertisers and clearer guidance to law enforcement officials.
+It is anticipated that cases related to pharmaceutical advertising might increase after the Administrative Measures for Review of Drug Advertisements have been implemented for a longer time and before the advertisers become familiar with the new rules because they impose new requirements on advertisers and clearer guidance to law enforcement officials.